korut94/MakeQtGame/README.md

 ## Conclusion
 We have a clean directory with the header files separte from the source files.

-However us approach is **more different** than QtCreator usally does.
+However us approach is **more different** than Qt Creator usally does.
 You can create more directories with any topics about the game but you can not separete their header and sourced files in two directories, because it puts all them together, writes the relative path into the `.pro` files and then uses the